 So it boils down to two contenders.
 Front-light, and brand.

 Viwoods Aipaper Mini has a front-light, unlike their non-mini model.
 However, it does not have a warm setting (reduced blue-light for better eye health, and better melatonin regulation for bed-time reading).
-And its lowest setting is too bright for bed-time reading, unless you enable dark mode (through your reading app like KOReader, or via Android - there are tutorials). iFLYTEK does not have these concerns.
-It has a low lowest-brightness, and warm settings.
-Viwoods can (and has suggested they will) fix the brightness part via firmware.
-They can't fix the warmth part, that's a hardware thing.
+And its lowest setting is too bright for bed-time reading.
+I tested this extensively.
+Even with dark mode enabled, the lowest brightness is simply too harsh in a dark room.
+The eye strain is real.

 Compare all the e-reader specs here.